 Answer: It is a program that resides in the kernel of an operating system, and when we boot the system, it is the first program that executes and stores the read-only memory (ROM).

-Answer: An operating system acts as a management system between the system software and hardware, and guides hardware to act according to the provided software.
+Answer: An operating system acts as an interface between the system software and hardware , and guides hardware to act according to the provided software.
 It also controls the flow of the program and provides an environment so the software can communicate with system hardware.

 Answer: In a multitasking system, programs are kept in the main memory so the system can execute them simultaneously.